gluru/gluru.github.io/index.md

 # Welcome to Kare MIND

+## Tracking Documentation
+You can read how to track events to widget actions on our [tracking documentation](./tracking-documentation)

 ## Javascript SDK, Widget and Website integration
-To integrate the Widget with your website follow the [javascript SDK](./javascript_sdk)
+To integrate the Widget with your website follow the [javascript SDK](./javascript-sdk)

 ## REST APIs
 To explore our REST apis please see the following [REST APIs](http://gluru-docs.s3-website-eu-west-1.amazonaws.com/public/)